310mc/https-310mc.github.io-tl/source/_posts/idol_story/kanata_2.md

 Umm, no… I mean the aquarium.
 The mascot character Kanatee’s[^2] catchphrase…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-ahhh, i remember now. you’re right, that’s their catchphrase. i’m not used to it yet, so i didn’t notice~
+ahhh, i remember now. you are right, that is its [catchphrase]. i am not used to it yet, so i did not notice~

 …*puka! ☆*
 {% endbubble %}